 Today, CPA and blogger Angela Williams brings us another instalment in her series on accounting for food bloggers.
 Tracking income and expenses, doing your taxes … they can all send shivers down the spine of even the most experienced cook or restaurant reviewer.
-But Angela will be breaking it down and showing us that bookkeeping for your food blog doesn’t have to be hard at all!
-Today she dives into expensing and tells us why writing off an expense doesn't mean it's free.
+Today, find out what Canadian food bloggers can expense... and when.

 When we first met a few weeks ago, I talked about the importance of keeping track of your income and expenses, and saving those pesky receipts.
-Today I want to talk about why you probably want to track your expenses before you earn a profit, or even income, and some of the items you can expense.
+Today I want to talk about why you want to track your expenses before you earn a profit, or even income, and some of the items you can expense for your food blog.